 Many bloggers and business owners don’t have time to manager their own social media accounts.
 As a virtual assistant, your job is to step in to manage and grow your client’s social media accounts.
 This could include overseeing their Instagram, Facebook, and Twitter accounts and taking care of tasks such as:

 Virtual assistants who can offer blog management services are in high demand.
 As a blog manager, you might helps clients with tasks such as:

 - Updating old blog posts regularly

-Ideally, a virtual assistant offering blog management services would have familiarity with content management platforms such as WordPress and knowledge of SEO best practices.
+Ideally, a virtual assistant offering blog management services would have familiarity with content management platforms such as WordPress and knowledge of SEO best practices, and have blogging experience.

-Dealing with customers can be time-consuming, so many business owners are always looking for help with this task.
+Dealing with customers can be time-consuming, so many online business owners are always looking for help with managing this task.
 As a customer service VA, your daily tasks might include things like:

 - Onboarding new customers

 - Dealing with customer complaints

 If you already have experience in the customer service industry, those skills would make this virtual assistant service a great option for you!